vicki167/SocketServerSimulator/README.md

 * Load in your favorite IDE and run the Application class or
 * Execute the built jar file with 'java -jar build/libs/SocketServerSimulator-1.0-SNAPSHOT.jar' or
-* Execute with gradle run
+* Execute with 'gradle run'